Sleep Health Center

 While you sleep, your body is performing essential biological work to keep you healthy.
 It repairs cells, stores information, bolsters your immune system, removes toxins, and more.
-In fact, sleep is so important that we spend nearly two thirds of our lives doing it.
+In fact, sleep is so important that we spend about one third of our lives doing it.

 At the Lakeview Hospital Sleep Health Center, we recognize that sleep is critical for both your physical and mental health.
 Whether you’re experiencing problems while you sleep, or you’re having trouble falling asleep in the first place, our experts can help.